bkulawska/flux-19/README.md

 ## 5. Environment configuration description

-The cluster will be running on AWS, specifically we will configure Amazon EKS (Elasctic Kubernetes Service).
+The cluster will be running on AWS, specifically we will configure Amazon EKS (Elastic Kubernetes Service).
 EKS is a fully-managed container orchestration service that makes it easy to deploy, manage, and scale containerized applications using Kubernetes on Amazon Web Services (AWS).
 EKS will automatically run and manage infrastructure across multiple availability zones to ensure high availability.

-We will use terraform<sup>[8]</sup> tool to create and configure the cluster automatically.
+We will use terraform<sup>[[5]](#5-httpsdeveloperhashicorpcomterraformtutorialsaws-get-startedinstall-cli)</sup> tool to create and configure the cluster automatically.
 It will have to be installed on our local machines.

-Our lab account lets us use resources in the `us-east-1` region, so we will choose the following azs:
+Our lab account lets us use resources in the `us-east-1` region, so we will choose the following availability zones:

 - `us-east-1a`
 - `us-east-1b`